isomerpages/tp-studentservices/index.md

 image: /images/SSD_Banner05.png
 permalink: /
 notification: Transactions and collections will not be available at Student Services on 3 Feb 23 (Fri).
-The centre will be open for JAE Appeal enquiries only.
+The centre will be open from 9am to 5pm for JAE Appeal enquiries only.
 sections:
   - hero:
       background: /images/SSD_Banner04.png